Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow

+The visualizations of the radial velocity field at the bottom-left of Fig.~\ref{fig:Phi_c} demonstrate the grid convergence of the fine grid.
+In addition, the Fourier spectrum $\mathcal{E}_k(m,r)$ in the bottom-right of Fig.~\ref{fig:Phi_c} shows that the secondary flow is dominated by the primary $m=1, 2, 3$ modes for fine and extra-fine mesh.

-In Fig.~\ref{fig:GCS}, we show both the temporal and spatial kinetic energy spectra for the four meshes at $Wi=25$ and two radial locations ($0.3 \leq r \leq 0.5$).
+In Fig.~\ref{fig:GCS}, we show both the temporal and spatial kinetic energy spectra for the four meshes at $Wi=25$ and two radial locations ($r=0.3$ and $r=0.5$).
 From the temporal spectra at $r=0.5$, only the coarse mesh shows spikes at high frequencies (analogous to those observed in Ref.~\cite{buel_elastic_2018}).
-The power-law decay exponent $\zeta_k$ within $r_{BL,k}$ also shows a consistent trend for fine and extra fine meshes, except for minor quantitative differences that are impacted by the selection of the power-law fitting range.
+The power-law decay exponent $\zeta_k$ within $r_{BL,k}$ also shows a consistent trend for fine and extra fine meshes, except for minor quantitative differences that depend on the selection of the power-law fitting range.

 The temporal convergence of our simulations is further assessed by varying the time step.
 Figure~\ref{fig:TCS} reports the kinetic energy spectra computed for $\Delta t \in \left( 1.3,\ 3,\ 6.3 \right) \times 10^{-5}$ using fine mesh.
 The results show that $\Delta t =6.3\times10^{-5}$ is sufficiently small not to induce numerical artifacts.